keboola/connection-docs/templates/google-analytics/google-analytics.md

 **The flow, in a nutshell:**

-- First, the Google Analytics source component (extractor) will collect data from your Google Analytics account, and the Google Search Console source component (if selected) will get your Google Search Console data.
+- First, the Google Analytics data source connector will collect data from your Google Analytics account, and the Google Search Console source component (if selected) will get your Google Search Console data.

 - Then we will put your data into the requested shape, and the Snowflake destination component (writer) will load the results into a Snowflake database.